Ulota: Taxonomy

 Due to morphological similarities, this genus has often been taxonomically clustered with the genus Orthotrichum, and has also been considered as a subgenus of Orthotrichum.
 Often, these two genus are found growing together.
 Mohr first segregated Ulota from Orthotrichum in 1806, though the segregation has been debated.
 The two distinguishing features were the splitting of the calyptra at the base and the curled edges of the leaves.
 However, some Orthotrichum species also have calyptrae which split at the base.
 Molecular data has made some progress as to differentiating the taxa, though certain morphological features can be distinguishing.
 Ulota have superficial stomata, whereas Orthotrichum have cryptoporous stomata.
 Other distinguishing features of Ulota include being monoicous, and the absence of asexual reproductive structures.
 There is one dioicous species U. phyllantha, and according to molecular studies it is closer related to other Ulota species than Orthotrichum species which can be dioicous.
 The hyaline cells at the base of the leaf margin also helps to distinguish between Orthotrichum and most Ulota species.

 Recent genetic analysis of the mitochondrial genomes of species within Orthotrichum suggests the presence of seven genera within the taxon.
 The seven genera include: the genus Orthotrichum, which groups together the three previous subgenera Callistoma, Pulchella, and Orthotrichum; the genus Leratia, comprising the previous subgenus Exiguifolium; the genus Lewinskya, which includes the two previous subgenera Phaneroporum and Gymnoporus; the genus Pulvigera, comprising only one species, Orthotrichum lyelli; the genus Nyholmiella, composed of the previous subgenus Orthophyllum; the genus Plenogemma, composed of the single species U. phyllantha; and the genus Ulota, comprising all previous species classified as Ulota.

 Species list

 There are currently 69 recognized species of Ulota, over half of which occur only in the southern hemisphere.
-This number also includes U. phyllantha which has been proposed to reside within its own genus.
+This number also includes Ulota phyllantha which has been proposed to reside within its own genus.